Monday, March 24, 2025

 With this in mind, there are four types of gaming laptops:

-2. Gaming laptops without Optimus
+2. Gaming Laptops Without Optimus

-3. Gaming laptops with MUX
+3. Gaming Laptops with a MUX Switch

-4. Gaming laptops with Advanced Optimus
+4. Gaming Laptops with Advanced Optimus

 FAQ: